GabrelBulz/Flood-predictor-based-on-satellite-images/ReadMe.txt

      -Adam optimiser
      -Relu activation
      -512x512 input with 3 bands
-     -resulting a model that creates maks with water bodies Network was trained using tensorflow-gpu, with requirements:
+     -resulting a model that creates masks with water bodies Network was trained using tensorflow-gpu, with requirements:
-     -GPU min Nvidia 1050 2GB (the batch size should be reduced it, for a weacker gpu) -python 3.6.x
+     -GPU min Nvidia 1050 2GB (the batch size should be reduced it, for a weaker gpu) -python 3.6.x
      -anaconda
-     -nvidia Cuda
+     -Cuda
+     -Nvidia Gpu Computing Toolkit
      -CuDNN
-     -Nvidia Gpu Computing Toolkit
      -tensorlow
      -keras
      -tensorflow-gpu